HAPPY, POSITIVE, AND MOTIVATED: WHY GOOD SLEEPERS ARE CONTENT IN THEIR CAREERS

 Positivity

 According to our research, better sleepers are more positive morning people.
 We asked respondents to tell us if they generally felt positive or negative when they wake up.
 Of all the people who responded with positive, 49% rated their sleep between eight and ten (ten being perfect).
-In contrast, just 3% rated their sleep between one and three. women wakes up positively To flesh out the trend, we looked at those who said they feel negative when they wake.
+In contrast, just 3% rated their sleep between one and three.
+To flesh out the trend, we looked at those who said they feel negative when they wake.
 Just 13% rated their sleep eight or above, 36 percentage points lower than positive morning people.
 A third of those who feel negative in the morning rated their sleep at three or below, 30 percentage points higher than positive morning folk.

 Motivation